 Wiring Loom

 I tend to make my own looms usually with 4x 1m servo extension leads.
 This gives me with enough wiring and the servo ends I need, already fixed to the wires.
-I used the multiplex green 6 pin connectors, with the male half fixed in the fuselage and the female half loose in the wings.
-Once soldered and tested I suggest some epoxy or silicone over the connectors to make the loom more robust.
-Once fitted in the fuselage there’s not much that can happen to your male connectors.
+I used the Multiplex green 6 pin connectors, with the male half fixed in the fuselage and the female half loose in the wings.
+Once soldered and tested I suggest some epoxy & microballoons or silicone over the connectors to make the loom more robust.
+Once fitted in the fuselage there’s not much that can happen to your connectors.
 As I leave the female connectors loose in the wing I add 5 cm of heat shrink over the wire and connectors for extra support.

 Give yourself enough slack so that the looms in the wing stick out far enough to be able to connect the loom halves before the wings get too close to the fuselage- it’s just easier that way and there’s less chance of the ends being pushed into the wing